 Whatever the case, it was first described in Europe in the works of Friar Roger Bacon in the 13th Century.

-Whilst the Chinese tended to use it for more benign applications like fireworks; the Europeans soon realized its deadly battlefield potential.
+Whilst the Chinese tended to use it for more benign applications like fireworks, the Europeans soon realized its deadly battlefield potential.
 But that's not to say they didn't also recognize its potential for war.

 3. The crossbow was another revolutionary Chinese invention

-The crossbow is symbolic of battlefields of the middle ages.
+The crossbow is symbolic of battlefields of the Middle Ages.
 But they were actually a Chinese invention from almost 2.5 millennia ago.

 Some other archaeological finds could push the crossbow's invention to as early as 2000 BC.
 Whatever the case, its invention would have an enormous impact on warfare forever.

-Most early evidence for them consists of the metal triggers and bolts - usually made of bronze.
+The earliest evidence for them consists of the metal triggers and bolts - usually made of bronze.
 Repeating crossbows also became common in China are the 4th Century BC.

 The production of silk, called sericulture, was a very early Chinese invention.
 Evidence points to the fact that the Chinese were harvesting silk as early as 6,000 years ago.

 Silk cocoons have been found cut in half that date to between 4,000 and 3,000 BC.
-Yet other finds from ancient tombs show silk production may even stretch back as far as 8,500 BC.
+Yet other finds from ancient tombs show silk production may stretch back as far as 8,500 BC.